gavioto/vagrant-web-servers-setup/README.md

 ## Box Deployment

+    - Install git and vagrant
+    - do: git clone git@github.com:hgraca/vagrant-web-servers-setup.git ~/path/to/your/projects/folder
-    - Open the file "vagrantfile" and edit the variables to your needs
+    - Open the file "vagrantfile" and edit the variables to your needs, or create a vendor folder as per the default example and edit vagrantfile.rb

     - Run the following command lines:
+        - cd ~/path/to/your/projects/folder
         - vagrant up <box_name>

     - If you want all packages to be updated: